Code-Institute-Submissions/fergalquinn77-project3/README.md

 * `As a User, I want the game that I can set the difficulty`:
     *  On starting the game, the user is asked to provide a grid size with the note that `You get the choose the grid size - the higher, the more difficult.`.
-* `As a User, I want the option to see how how many bombs I've left and how many ships are sunk`:
+* `As a User, I want the option to see how many bombs I've left and how many ships are sunk`:
     * The user is displayed with the following message at the start of game - `You have 50 and have sunk 0 ships so far`.
 The message is updated after each bomb is used
 * `As a User, I want to see how I performed compared to other users`:
     * At the end of the game, the user scores is calculated using the following formula - score = number of ships sunk x grid size.
 This adjusts the users score for difficulty